In any job interview, you should expect to be asked about your proudest accomplishments.

-“What accomplishment are you most proud of?” is one of the most common interview questions.
+How to answer “What accomplishment are you most proud of?”

 1. Make a list of all your greatest achievements

-Start by preparing a list of all your professional achievements, even if they’re not directly related to the job you’re interviewing for.
-This will give you an opportunity to reflect on your past accomplishments and boost your confidence going into the interview.
+Start by making a list of all your professional achievements, even if they’re not directly related to the job you’re interviewing for.

-Think of times when you were thanked for your work or recognized for contributing to a project.
-Perhaps you introduced a new idea for a marketing campaign or had a contact for a new supplier that saved the company money and time.
+Think of times when you were praised or thanked for your work.
+Perhaps you developed a successful marketing campaign or secured a new supplier that saved the company money and time.

 2. Choose a relevant accomplishment